FctsFxns/schultzen-web/_works/ElPesoDeMisVecinas.md

 The projects does not pretend to be a reliable anthropological research but a chaotic collection of string narratives that do not distinguish between fabulation and report.
 Close ups in photography of faces were mainly avoided but a continuous practice of live drawings reflect portraits and gazes that were only possible in intimacy.

-The following pictures reflect a 6 weeks visit and coexistence in Nador in the house of newly known women who earn their living with “trabando”.
+The following pictures reflect a 6 weeks visit and coexistence in Nador in the house of newly known women who earn their living with -trabando-.
 Trabando is a combination of two Spanish words, trabajo (work) and contrabando (smuggle) and indicates the a-legal activity of transporting goods from Melilla to Nador with their bodies.

-This project is supported with a grant by Barcelona Producció 2017/2018 and the vital support of Jiwar, Le18 and Nau Côclea, all three are artist residencies in Barcelona, Marrakech and Camallera.
+The investigation of this project is made possible especially by a grant from Barcelona Producció 2017/2018 and La Capella.
+It was also supported vitally by Jiwar, creació i societat, the artist residency in Marrakech Le18, Institut Ramón Llull and Nau Côclea in Camallera.
 You can have a regular update on the project through my Instagram account: schultz_and_more

 ![image](/media/images/4PesoVecinas.png)